unixpickle/cbyge/README.md

+All credit to unixpickle for this reverse engineered implementation.
+My additions were mainly to allow the server to receive a POST with a payload that can be sent from a HomeAssistant installation.

 # cbyge

 For this project, I reverse engineered the "C by GE" app for controlling GE WiFi-connected smart lightbulbs.
 To do this, I started by decompiling the Android app, and then reverse engineered the binary protocol that the app uses to talk to a server.
 For more details, see [Reverse Engineering C by GE](#reverse-engineering-c-by-ge).